yugabyte/yugabyte-db/docs/content/preview/explore/linear-scalability/_index.md

 ## When to scale

-To know when to scale, monitor metrics provided for CPU, memory, and disk space, and set up alerts on these metrics to give you ample time to plan and react.
+To know when to scale, monitor metrics provided for CPU, memory, and disk space.
+Set up alerts on these metrics to give you ample time to plan and react.

 For best results, keep steady state resource usage under 60%, and take strong action at 75%, in particular for disk space.
-If CPU or memory is high, the system will slow, but if your disk usage approaches limits, it will also increase usage in followers, and moving and recovering data takes time.
+If CPU or memory is high, the system will slow.
+However, if disk usage approaches limits, usage on followers also increases, and moving and recovering data takes time.

 [YugabyteDB Anywhere](../../yugabyte-platform/alerts-monitoring/) and [YugabyteDB Managed](../../yugabyte-cloud/cloud-monitor/) both include metrics dashboards and configurable alerts to keep you notified of changes.